YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Omitting the qualifier or specifying a value of one (1) defaults to a single process with no threads.
 Omitting the value or specifying a value of zero (0) specifies one thread or process per region.

 A value greater than one (1) specifies the maximum number of concurrent threads or processes MUPIP should use, although it never uses more than one per region.
-If the number of regions exceeds the specified value, MUPIP allocates one thread or processes in an order determined by timestamps in the journal records.
+If the number of regions exceeds the specified value, MUPIP allocates one thread or process in an order determined by timestamps in the journal records.

 The environment variable ydb_mupjnl_parallel provides a value when the MUPIP JOURNAL command has no explicit -PARALLEL qualifier; when defined with no value ydb_mupjnl_parallel acts like -PARALLEL with no value.
 When the -PARALLEL qualifier (or the ydb_mupjnl_parallel environment variable) specifies the use of parallel processes in the forward phase of a MUPIP JOURNAL command, MUPIP may create temporary shared memory segments and/or extract files (corresponding to -extract or -losttrans or -brokentrans qualifiers) and clean these up at the end of the command; however an abnormal termination such as a kill -9 might cause these to be orphaned.
 Journal extract files (created by specifying one of -extract or -brokentrans or -losttrans to a MUPIP JOURNAL command) contain journal records sorted in the exact order their corresponding updates happened in time.

 **-RECover**

-Instructs MUPIP JOURNAL to initiate database recovery. -RECOVER initiates the central JOURNAL operation for non-replicated database.
+Instructs MUPIP JOURNAL to initiate database recovery. -RECOVER initiates the central JOURNAL operation for non-replicated databases.
 From the list of JOURNAL action qualifiers, select RECOVER alone or with any other action qualifiers except -ROLLBACK.

 -RECOVER -FORWARD with time qualifiers initiates forward recovery.
 Forward recovery ignores the current journaling state of the target database file.
 It disables journaling of the target database file, (if currently ENABLE and ON), while playing forward the database updates.
 However, it restores the journaling state of the database at the end of a successful recovery (if necessary), except when journaling is ENABLE'd and ON before the recovery.
 In the latter case, the journaling state at the end of a successful recovery, is switched to ENABLE and OFF.
 No journaling is performed for the logical updates to the database for JOURNAL -RECOVER -FORWARD.
-If the target database's current transaction number is less than first transaction number to be processed in the specified journal file for that region, -RECOVER attempts to include previous generation journal file(s) in its processing, unless the -NOCHAIN qualifier is specified.
+If the target database's current transaction number is less than the first transaction number to be processed in the specified journal file for that region, -RECOVER attempts to include previous generation journal file(s) in its processing, unless the -NOCHAIN qualifier is specified.
 Following the successive previous links of journal files -RECOVER tries to include previous generations of journal files until the transaction number when the journal file was created is less than, or equal to that of the target database. -RECOVER issues one or more informational messages when it includes previous generation journal files.
 If target database's current transaction number is not equal to the first transaction number of the earliest journal file to be processed for a region, -RECOVER exits with an error.
 If multiple journal files for a single region are specified with -RECOVER -FORWARD, it behaves as if -NOCHAIN was specified.
 If the journal files are not a complete set (for example mumps1.mjl and mumps3.mjl were specified, with mumps2.mjl missing from the command line), MUPIP JOURNAL produces an error because the journal files specified are discontinuous in terms of database transaction numbers.
 On the other hand, specifying just mumps3.mjl automatically includes mumps2.mjl and mumps1.mjl in the recovery.

 -RECOVER -BACKWARD with time qualifiers initiates backward recovery.
 For backward recovery, the target database file should be the same as when YottaDB wrote the last complete transaction to the journal.
 Because the database may be in an indeterminate state due to a failure, exact checks for this match are not possible.
 If the target database has journaling DISABLE'd (or ENABLE, OFF), -RECOVER -BACKWARD exits with an error message.

-If the target database has journaling ENABLE, ON, but the journal file name in database file header does not match the latest generation journal file name specified for that region, -RECOVER exits with an error.
+If the target database has journaling ENABLE, ON, but the journal file name in the database file header does not match the latest generation journal file name specified for that region, -RECOVER exits with an error.

 During forward processing phase of JOURNAL -RECOVER -BACKWARD, MUPIP journals the logical updates to the database.
-It also creates before images.
+It also creates before-images.
 It is always required to have journaling ENABLEd and ON for -RECOVER -BACKWARD or -ROLLBACK.

 If a transaction is found with an incomplete fence, it is considered broken.
 During the forward phase of recovery, if a complete transaction (fenced or unfenced) is found after a broken transaction, -RECOVER increments the error count.
-If -ERRORLIMIT is reached, the complete transaction goes to the lost transaction file otherwise, it is applied to the database.
+If -ERRORLIMIT is reached, the complete transaction goes to the lost transaction file.
+Otherwise, it is applied to the database.

 All broken and lost transactions are made available as the result of the -RECOVERY.
 They are written as journal extract format in two different text files.
 They are the broken transaction file and the lost transaction file.
 Refer to the sections on BROKENTRANS and LOSTTRANS in `“Journal Control Qualifiers” <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#journal-control-qualifiers>`_.